Raquel Sanchez: Art

 Her work has been used in publications such as Makor Rishon Arc and Can Magazine.
 She is a featured artist in the Rosenbach Contemporary gallery in Jerusalem.

 In 2024 she participated in Helmets for Heroes, with proceeds going to NATAL – the Israel Trauma and Resiliency Center.
 In 2024 her exhibition Many Waters was featured at The Artist's House in Rishon LeZion curated by Vera Pilpoul.
 It was described as "figurative and the abstract," with elements "given to seascapes, and seawater as one of the elements in the universe and as a reflection of human feelings and experiences.
 Another representation is given to the sky, which is sometimes blue, a color that means heavenly and spiritual, and sometimes changes to other shades."

 In January 2025, her exhibition Viewing Spirituality was displayed at The Artists’ House in Tel Aviv and reviewed favorably by The Jerusalem Post as "abstract but have clear figurative elements."
-In April 2025 her art was featured at the Periscope Galley in Tel Aviv as part of the Behind the Reflection exhibition.
+In April 2025 her art was featured at the Periscope Gallery in Tel Aviv as part of the Behind the Reflection exhibition.

+In October 2025 Sanchez's solo exhibition Light from Darkness was shown at the Marie Gallery in Jerusalem and featured her paintings and foray into book binding and screen-printing.
+In November 2025 she was featured in Fragments, an exhibition in Jerusalem of art dealing with the October 7th massacre in Israel.